shardbearer-shri/react-app-haversine/README.md

 1. Refactoring the code to sequentially execute the functions properly and produce the expected csv properly.
 2. Setting up a downloadable link to download all the csv data sets collectively.
 3. Separating the application to render two views, 1 for syspree, 1 for client list (due to circle shape bug on syspree).

+### `update status 2-17-23`

+Generating all the files and can generate more currently it slightly pause for 10 files but the pause is much more insignificant than before.
+The shuffling is happening for every file not without affecting the keyword and description mapping.
+Also fixed the csv generation process and will only happen on button click where you'll get all the files without causing browser load.
+Also fixed yesterday's number 2 to sequentially generate the downloadable links for csv.

+Currently working on -
+1. Fixing the circle structure and incorrect render of latitude longitude using syspree lat long.
+2. Adding dynamic value for number of circle SETS generated.
+3. Separation of views.